manisha-gupta/SeleniumProjectAmazon/README.md

 # SeleniumProjectAmazon
-My new Git repository on Selenium Project.
-The name of Project is MyFirstAmazonProject
+My new Git repository for the Selenium Project.
+The name of the Project is MyFirstAmazonProject.